WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-04-26-deploy-azure-functions-azure-devops-pipelines.md

 ## Conclusion

 Deploying Azure Functions with Azure DevOps only takes a couple of lines of code and should never be done manually.
-Additionally, it is very easy to update the existing settings wihtout exposing any sensitve data.
+Additionally, it is very easy to update the existing settings without exposing any sensitive data.
 In my next post, [Deploy a Docker Container to Azure Functions using an Azure DevOps YAML Pipeline](/deploy-docker-container-azure-functions), I will show you how to deploy an Azure Function inside a Docker container.

-You can find the code of the demo on <a href="https://github.com/WolfgangOfner/MicroserviceDemo" target="_blank" rel="noopener noreferrer">Github</a>.
+You can find the code of the demo on <a href="https://github.com/WolfgangOfner/MicroserviceDemo" target="_blank" rel="noopener noreferrer">GitHub</a>.

 This post is part of ["Microservice Series - From Zero to Hero"](/microservice-series-from-zero-to-hero).